Gospel of Thomas: Thomas 83

 We have seen throughout the Gospel of Thomas that the Father is the Source of all things—It is in everything.
 The Son is Jesus.
 He is symbolic of humanity and the people who recognise the soul within the flesh.
 We are as He is (Thomas 99).
-The Holy Spirit is the thing awakening, connecting, and intertwining us in an intimate relationship with the Father/Source.
-It is a profound connection.
+The Holy Spirit is the thing awakening, connecting, and intertwining us in an intimate relationship with God, the Source.
+It is a profound connection because it is the collective consciousness.
 The Holy Spirit is the active energy linking the Source with Its Light in us, which humans call the soul.
 In Thomas 83 there is an emphasis on the image we expect to see.
-There is in fact no image of the Father/Source, since Its Light—the thing that constitutes what It is made of, is everywhere at the same time.
-It is hidden by the nature of where It is—It is ubiquitous.
+There is in fact no image of God, the Father/Source, since Its Light—the thing that constitutes what It is made of, is everywhere at the same time.
+It is hidden by the nature of what It is—It is ubiquitous.
 It has no physical comparison.
 It is between the fibres inside wood and under a rock at the same time (Thomas 77).

-For some faiths, the reason humans have been separated from the Father/Source is a matter of conjecture.
+For some faiths, the reason humans have been separated from God, the Father/Source is a matter of conjecture.
 The Gnostic Christians created complex mythologies to explain this separation.
 However, it is evident that these ideas are reflections of observable behaviours, common in humans.
 These stories vary, depending on the reference, but they generally have a common theme.
 The myth starts with a self-generated, invisible presence, which created emanations—‘Aeons’ (lesser consecutive derivatives of the first, each one less perfect than its predecessor)—to accompany it.
 One of these Aeons was Sophia (representing wisdom).
 She created Yaldabaoth, without the consent or union of the self-generated one.
 Gnostics believe that because of Sophia’s decision to create without the self-generated one, Yaldabaoth is an imperfect demiurge, evident in his pride, vengeance, and jealousy.
 To the Gnostic, he is also known as Yahweh, from the Old Testament.
-For Sophia to correct her error, she imparts wisdom to human beings.
+For Sophia to correct her errors, she imparts wisdom to human beings.
 She also played on Yaldabaoth’s pride, convincing him to give humanity the breath of life, so that they could worship him—in his own image.
-As humans become rejoined to the self-generated one, Yaldabaoth diminishes and is eventually absorbed into the self-generated one.
+As humans become re-joined to the self-generated one, Yaldabaoth diminishes and is eventually absorbed back into the Light.
 This skims the surface of the Gnostic thesis, which explains people’s dilemma in this realm.
-It illustrates how the early Christians, who tried to follow the secret teachings of Jesus, were limited by their understanding of the world and human nature.
+It illustrates how the early Christians, who tried to follow the secret teachings of Yeshua, were limited by their understanding of the world and human nature.
 They were reliant on what they could observe and experience in the natural world.
-This is not dissimilar to the way the Ancient Greeks and Romans attributed Gods to all manners of daily life, such as drinking, fighting, and hunting.
+This is not dissimilar to the way the Ancient Greeks and Romans attributed Gods to all manner of daily life, such as drinking, fighting, and hunting.
 In some portrayals of Yaldabaoth, he is depicted with the head of a lion, which references Thomas 7.
-This demonstrates how the early Christians did not have a vocabulary that could unpack the metaphors Jesus conveyed, beyond their mythologies based on a primal heritage.
+This demonstrates how the early Christians did not have a vocabulary that could unpack the metaphors.

 Amazon ibook, kindle, paperback, hardcover